AltropInc/alt/doc/script/TypeEnum.md

-    const func order(): int;                  // returns the order in the enumeration value list const func is_valid(): bool;              // returns true if this is not a null value (a valid value) const func to_string(): string;           // returns the name of the enumeration value }
+    const func order(): int;                  // returns the order in the enumeration value list const func is_valid(): bool;              // returns true if this is not a null value (a valid value) const func to_string(): string;           // returns the name of the enumeration value meta func from_string(str: string): ownerclass;   // returns the enumeration value from the enumeration value name meta func from_order(order: int): ownerclass;     // returns the enumeration value from the order in the value list }
 ```